|Add to your personal catalog|

 English Conditional Admission

-International applicants with scores of 42 - 79 Internet-Based (440 – 549 Paper-Based) TOEFL* may, if otherwise qualified academically, be granted English-Conditional Admission, provided they attend Juniata's Intensive English Program (IEP).
+International applicants with TOEFL test scores of 42 - 79 Internet-Based (iBT)*/440 – 549 Paper-Based (PBT)* may, if otherwise qualified academically, be granted English-Conditional (EC) Admission, provided they complete the appropriate English as a Second Language (ESL) coursework in Juniata's Intensive English Program (IEP).
+Minimum section scores of 10 for the iBT* must also be met to be admitted.

 *Equivalent IELTS and Pearson PTE scores are also accepted.